Healthcare-specific

 What is AEO for healthcare?

-AEO is the practice of optimizing content so that AI-powered "answer engines" select and cite your website or brand in their responses.
+AEO is the practice of optimizing content so that AI "answer engines" select and cite your website or brand in their responses.
 For healthcare practices, this means structuring your online presence so that when a patient asks ChatGPT "who is the best dermatologist in Austin" or asks Google AI Overviews "what treatments help chronic back pain," your practice appears in the generated answer – not just in a list of blue links below it.

 Healthcare AEO differs from general AEO because medical information carries unique requirements.
 AI systems apply higher trust thresholds to health content, prioritizing sources that demonstrate clinical credentials, peer-reviewed evidence, and institutional authority.[2]
 A restaurant can rank in AI responses through reviews and popularity alone, but a medical practice needs structured proof of expertise, proper schema markup, and medically sourced content.